teeseira/tech257-cicd-app/cicd/cicd.md

 - **How**: Continuous Integration is achieved through automation tools that monitor changes in the code repository, trigger build processes, run automated tests, and provide feedback to developers.

 - **When**: Continuous Integration should be implemented from the beginning of a project and integrated into the development process as a standard practice.
 It should occur continuously throughout the development lifecycle, ideally with each code change triggering an automated build and test process.

+## Continuous Delivery (CD)

+Continuous Delivery (CD) ensures that your software is always ready to be deployed.
+It automates the process of building, testing, and preparing changes for release.
+However, deployment to production is done manually.

+## Continuous Deployment (CD)

+Continuous Deployment (CD) automates the entire release process, including deployment to production.
+Every change that passes testing is automatically deployed without human intervention.

+In essence, Continuous Delivery gets your software ready for deployment, while Continuous Deployment actually deploys it automatically.